ericmclachlan/Portfolio/README.md

 The purpose of this project was to make it very easy to add new commands to the platform.
 To add a new command, simply add a new class (e.g. YourCommand) that inherits from the Command class.
 Be sure to set the CommandName property to something like "Your_Command_Name".
 Then, calling "CommandPlatform.exe Your_Command_Name" will invoke YourCommand.ExecuteCommand(...).
 You can define parameters for the command, which are validated before control is passed to the ExecuteCommand(...) method by marking properties of YourCommand with the CommandParameterAttribute.

+The source code is written in C# and this package includes a simple console application and some libraries.

 # File Structure

-There are two main directories at present:
+At present, there are two main directories:
 1. source
 2. ericmclachlan.Portfolio.Tests

 ## Directory: source

-The source code, which can be found in the "source" subdirectory, is written in C# and defines a simple console application.

 This directory is very light with only the project file required by visual studio and two other files.
 - Program.cs, which starts up the command platform and delegates to the invoked commands.